parryc/thevoid/templates/leflan/language_lithuanian.md

 ## Interjections

+begėdis - shame on him!
 eik velniop - go to hell!
-_(niop is an older form of 'home')_ eik, eik - wow! eik tu sau - no kidding! màt tavè dievai̇̃ - may the gods take you! puiku! - great prašo - please nėra už ką - you're welcome, don't mention it prašom - you're welcome velnią minint - speak of the devil
+_(niop is an older form of 'home')_ eik, eik - wow! eik tu sau - no kidding! màt tavè dievai̇̃ - may the gods take you! nėra už ką - you're welcome, don't mention it puiku! - great prašo - please prašom - you're welcome velnią minint - speak of the devil